 *This post originally appeared on our Member Site blog, where experts respond to members’ questions and concerns.
 To take advantage of our current special offer and get full access to the Allies in Recovery eLearning program for families, click here.

 “…I love podcast 55.
 Thanks…

 Yesterday there was so much news about fentanyl busts, methamphetamine busts – my sons favorite drug, I felt inclined to share the articles with my son.
 As usual his response is he doesn’t have a drug problem.
 He does think fentanyl is what killed his friend in January.
-He went to funeral of a friend who OD’d recently, in his parents house behind a locked door.
+He also went to funeral of a friend who OD’d recently, in his parents house behind a locked door.
 That’s the 4th one in his group of friends.
 Who’s next?

-The most confusing part are the texts I received in the past days from him angry that no one in his family (myself, his brother or dad) have called or come over to see how nice his place is.
+The most confusing part are the texts I received in the past days from him.
+He is angry that no one in his family (myself, his brother or dad) have called or come over to see how nice his new place is.
 Not EVER acknowledging the mess he left each of us.
 NEVER grateful or thankful.
 This new beginning has happened for him so many times in the last 4 years.
 But never once would he face his addiction problem.
 I feel there is permanent damage to his brain.
 He just does not see the truth.

 My own brain and life are damaged too.
 A few calm days then come the bad days.
 I’m thankful for sending out my thoughts today.”

 I can feel your combined frustration and exhaustion.
 I too have been there many times and found it helpful to put some space on the turmoil.
 It’s what I call taking “sanctuary moments.”
 Like an adult recess.
 Whether it meant escaping for a weekend, a quick trip to the salon or spa for a few hours, playing a meditation video on my phone, or a 5 minute barefoot walk through grass (right now it would be snow, that can get me focused elsewhere for a moment too!).
 These breaks for peace are SO important.